How to Murder Your Wife: Plot

-Stanley Ford is a very successful newspaper cartoonist enjoying his bachelorhood in his New York City town house, with his loyal and attentive valet, Charles Firbank.
+Stanley Ford is a successful newspaper cartoonist.
+He enjoys his bachelorhood in his New York City townhouse, with his loyal and attentive valet, Charles Firbank.
 Stanley's widely syndicated comic strip, Bash Brannigan, is a secret-agent thriller, and Stanley insists Brannigan will not be shown doing anything which Stanley himself has not actually done, which he ensures by enacting storylines, playing Brannigan, while Charles takes photographs which Stanley uses as visual references when drawing the comic strip.

-While attending a bachelor party for his friend Tobey Rawlins, Stanley becomes very drunk and somehow ends up marrying the beautiful Italian woman who appears out of a cake, with an equally drunken judge performing the impromptu wedding.
+While attending a bachelor party for his friend Tobey Rawlins, Stanley becomes intoxicated and somehow ends up marrying the beautiful Italian woman who appears out of a cake, with an equally drunk judge performing the impromptu wedding.
 The following morning, Stanley wakes up and, even as he gazes at his naked wife sprawled on the bed, bitterly regrets it.
-Charles is told and storms off to start packing, as he refuses on principle to work for married couples.
-Stanley's attempt to discuss the situation with his new wife are frustrated when it emerges that she does not speak English.
+Refusing to work for married couples, Charles storms off to start packing.
+Stanley's attempt to discuss the situation with his new wife backfires when it emerges that she does not speak English.
 His lawyer, Harold Lampson, advises him that a divorce is not possible without legal justification.

-Stanley's new bride is cheerful, affectionate, sexy, and a wonderful cook, but speaks only Italian.
+Stanley's new bride is cheerful, affectionate, sexy and a skilled cook, despite only speaking Italian.
 To learn English, she spends time with Harold's manipulative, hen-pecking wife Edna, who speaks fluent Italian, but she also learns Edna's manipulative ways.
-Charles leaves, taking a new job with the jilted Rawlins.
+Charles resigns, taking a new job with the jilted Rawlins.
 Stanley now finds his bathroom filled with beauty products and lingerie, and he is kept awake at night by his wife constantly watching television, which she says helps with her English.
 She keeps a yapping little dog, her Italian cooking causes his weight to increase, and she announces that her mother will be coming from Rome to live with them.

 Working at home, Stanley becomes increasingly irritated by the constant presence of his wife, and he changes his Bash Brannigan newspaper strip from the exploits of a daring secret agent to a domestic household comedy, The Brannigans, but it remains wildly popular.
 In a bid for some privacy, Stanley calls a meeting of his associates at his all-male health club.
 When Edna learns of the meeting, she telephones Mrs. Ford and arouses her suspicions about Stanley's activities.
 Mrs. Ford sneaks into the club to confront her husband, resulting in Stanley being banned for violating its "no women" policy.